Clement Weaver: Life in New England

 Clement Weaver is listed among the 48 founders of East Greenwich who were granted 100-acre tracts in 1677 "for the services rendered during King Philip's War".
 In 1678 Sergeant Clement Weaver became a member of the House of Deputies of the Colony of Rhode Island and Providence Plantations, representing the new settlement of East Greenwich, under then Governor Benedict Arnold.
 He also served on the Grand Jury at various times from 1671 through 1683.

 In 1680 Sergeant Clement Weaver is known to have deeded 90 acres of his grant in East Greenwich to his son Clement, also known as Captain Clement Weaver.
 The Clement Weaver House built in East Greenwich in 1679 is still in existence.
 It is the oldest documented dwelling house in Kent County and one of the oldest homes in Rhode Island.

 Sergeant Clement Weaver died in Newport in 1683, as his will was probated in that year.
-According to Quaker death records, he and his wife are buried in the Friends Cemetery in Newport (unmarked).
 Clement Weaver Sr. also died in Newport in 1683, "nearly a hundred years old".
 Captain Clement Weaver continued to represent East Greenwich in the House of Deputies at various times from 1683 to 1690.